lukestagoll/Crux-by-moleman/Assets/readme.md

   - ~~Slow down the fire rate~~

 UI
-  - Upon item pickup have a bit of text appear above the player
+  - ~~Upon item pickup have a bit of text appear above the player~~
-  - Damage indicator
+  - Damage indicator?
-  - Show active weapons
   - Drop has icon of weapon/item

 Progression